Language: Octave 4.2.1 Code repository: https://git.io/vbes0

 These are the top 9 eigenvectors or eigenfaces.

 The original face dataset can be represented as a linear combination of eigenfaces.
-The scores of separate images on a subset of these can also allow for low-dimensional representations.
+The scores of separate images on a subset of these can also allow for low-dimensional codings.

 Now let’s project our images to new rank-k subspaces: